jjindrich/jjazure-packer/README.md

 ## Image for Windows Virtual Desktop

-This section help you how to build custom image for Windows Virtual Desktop automatically (with Packer).
+This section help you how to build custom image for Windows Virtual Desktop (ARM release) automatically (with Packer).
 We will create new image of Windows 10 Enterprise multi-session with Microsoft 365 Apps.

 Image customization